 - a.
-Support broker providers-shall: - i.
-Be at least 18 years of age; - ii.
-Possess a minimum of a Bachelor's degree in social work, psychology, human services, counseling, nursing, special education or a closely related field: - iii.
-Have one (1) year of supervised experience working with seniors and/or people living with disabilities; - iv.
-Complete all required SDCB orientation and training courses; and - v.
-Pass a nationwide caregiver criminal history screening pursuant to NMSA

-1978, Section 29-17-2 et seq. and 7.1.9 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27-7a-1 et seq. and 8.11.6 NMAC; or
+Support broker providers-shall:

+- i.
+Be at least 18 years of age;

+- ii.
+Possess a minimum of a Bachelor's degree in social work,

+- psychology, human services, counseling, nursing, special education or a closely related field; and - iii.
+Have one (1) year of supervised experience working with seniors and/or people living with disabilities; or - ii.
+Have a minimum of six (6) years of direct experience related to the delivery of social services to seniors and/or people living with disabilities; - iii.i.
+Complete all required SDCB orientation and training courses; and - iv.ii.
+Pass a nationwide caregiver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq. and 7.1.9 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27-7a-1 et seq. and 8.11.6 NMAC; and the National Sex Offender Registry. or - b.
-- b.
 Support broker providers shall: - i.
 Be at least 18 years of age; - ii.
 Have a minimum of six (6) years of direct experience related to the delivery of social services to seniors and/or people living with disabilities; - iii.
 Be employed by an enrolled support broker agency or be employed by a Centennial Care MCO; - iv.
 Complete all required SDCB orientation and training courses; and - v.
-Pass a nationwide caregiver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq. and 7.1.9 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27-7a-1 et seq. and 8.11.6 NMAC.

-G. Conflict of Interest

-The support broker agency may not provide any other direct services for SDCB members that have an approved SDCB care plan and are actively receiving services in the SDCB, and the support broker agency may not employ, as a support broker, any immediate family member or guardian of a member in the SDCB that is served by the support broker agency.

-- H. Critical Incident Management Responsibilities and Reporting Requirements All incident reports for the Home and Community Based and Behavioral Health Services population involving Abuse, Neglect, Self-Neglect, Exploitation, Environmental Hazard, Law Enforcement Involvement, and Emergency Services, must be reported to the member's MCO, Support Broker and/or Adult Protective Services (APS). - a.
+Pass a nationwide caregiver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq. and 7.1.9 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27-7a-1 et seq. and 8.11.6 NMAC. - G. Conflict of Interest - The support broker agency may not provide any other direct services for SDCB members that have an approved SDCB care plan and are actively receiving services in the SDCB, and the support broker agency may not employ, as a support broker, any immediate family member or guardian of a member in the SDCB that is served by the support broker agency. - H. Critical Incident Management Responsibilities and Reporting Requirements All incident reports for the Home and Community Based and Behavioral Health Services population involving Abuse, Neglect, Self-Neglect, Exploitation, Environmental Hazard, Law Enforcement Involvement, and Emergency Services, must be reported to the member's MCO, Support Broker and/or Adult Protective Services (APS). - a.
 The support broker agency shall provide training to SDCB members related to recognizing and reporting critical incidents.
 Critical incidents include: abuse, neglect, exploitation, emergency services, law enforcement involvement, environmental hazards and member deaths.
 This SDCB member training shall also include reporting procedures for SDCB employees, members/member representatives, and other designated individuals.
-(Please refer to the Critical Incident Management Responsibilities for requirements). - b.
+(Please refer to the Critical Incident Management Responsibilities for requirements).

+- b.
 The support broker agency will also maintain documentation that each SDCB member has been trained on the critical incident reporting process.
 This member training shall include reporting procedures for SDCB members, employees, member representative, and/or other designated individuals. - c.
 The support broker agency shall report incidents of abuse, neglect and/or exploitation as directed by the state. - d.
 The support broker agency will maintain a critical incident management system to identify, report, and address critical incidents.
 The support broker is responsible for follow-up and assisting the individual to help ensure health and safety when a critical incident has occurred.